 SAIT offers credit and non-credit programming.
 Non-credit programming allows working professionals to learn valuable skills that can help them advance their career opportunities.
-SAIT Continuing Education & Professional Studies delivers Professional Certificate programs and other non-credit credential programs.
-Non-credit Professional Certificate Programs for International Students comply with Provincial and Federal Government policies and requirements, as well as SAIT policies, enabling successful International students to qualify for a Study Permit, work part-time while studying, and qualify for a Post-Graduation Work Permit (PGWP).
+SAIT Continuing Education & Professional Studies delivers Professional Certificate programs and other non-credit credential programs and is a Designated Learning Institute (DLI) with Immigration, Refugees and Citizenship Canada (IRCC).

 Mandatory fees are necessary to provide services that benefit all students.
 Students are unable to opt out of the following mandatory fees: